Skip to main content

 Installation

-pip install vectimus
+pipx install vectimus

 Or with uv:

-uv pip install vectimus
+uv tool install vectimus

 Initialise

 Run vectimus init in your project directory.
-It detects which AI coding tools you have installed and generates the appropriate hook configurations.
+It detects which AI tools you have installed and generates the appropriate hook configurations.

 vectimus init